Many people don’t realize it but social media is an incredible guerrilla marketing tool

 Guerrilla marketers are always on top of the latest marketing trends.
 The thing about social

-is that it is not a trend; it is now part of life.
+media is that it is not a trend; it is now part of life.
 Our culture has made a major shift in the

 last decade.
 Handheld devices are the new computer.
 Social media has made our world so